-Civil Litigation Program
+Civil Litigation course curriculum

 This lesson introduces you to online learning, with instruction on how to be successful as an Ashworth student.
 You'll learn proven study skills, find out how to take advantage of different learning styles, and discover time management techniques.
 The lesson also includes a guide to career opportunities plus supplementary readings.

 Introduces the American judicial system and the important distinctions between civil law and other types of law, as well as sources of judicial authority.
 You will also learn about the major features of the federal and state court systems and the role of judges, lawyers, clients, and paralegals.

 Examines the personnel and internal organization of a law firm.
 You will learn how to evaluate a civil case and the many requirements that must be satisfied before a civil lawsuit can be brought against a defendant.
 You also will be introduced to jurisdictional questions, standing and other legal elements of complaints.

 Covers all the aspects of the defendant's answer, including admissions, denials, the consequences for failing to deny the plaintiff's allegations, counterclaims, cross-claims, other elements of third-party practices and class-action suits.
 You will also learn about the importance of evidence, both direct and circumstantial, and the rules of evidence.